 To make the Hardware work with the FPGA's 3.3V I/O, level shifter have been installed, and a FPGA module was built.
 This module maps the I/O Pins in a similar way to the ATMega 2560 used in examples before.
 The bidirectional 5V<->3.3V logic level converters have been obtained on amazon, and are not well documented.
-Their functionality is tested and verified in both directions, which can be seen in figures 29 and 30.
-The schematic was determined through measurements with a multimeter, and the schematic in Figure 31 shows similar resistor values in the same configuration [24].
+Their functionality is tested and verified in both directions, which can be seen in figures xxix and xxx.
+The schematic was determined through measurements with a multimeter, and the schematic in Figure xxxi shows similar resistor values in the same configuration [22].

-Figure 29: 3.3V to 5V conversion using the level shifter
+Figure xxix: 3.3V to 5V conversion using the level shifter

-The in Figure 29 shown output on the HV side corresponds with the schematics in Figure 31, where one can see, that the resistor R2 is loading the bus capacitance to a 5V high state.
+The in Figure xxix shown output on the HV side corresponds with the schematics in Figure xxxi, where one can see, that the resistor R2 is loading the bus capacitance to a 5V high state.

-Figure 30: 5V to 3.3V conversion using the level shifter
+Figure xxx: 5V to 3.3V conversion using the level shifter

-Figure 31: The internal schematics of the level shifter[24]
+Figure xxxi: The internal schematics of the level shifter[22]